 The ginseng root is sold in many forms: as a whole root, as a powder, as an extract or concentrate, in granules for instant tea, as a tincture, in an oil base, and in tablets and capsules.

-The ginseng you will buy, will depend on your personal needs.
+The ginseng you will buy will depend on your personal needs.
 When purchasing ginseng always choose a reputable brand of ginseng products (I buy my ginseng products on Amazon, such as this one: Korean Red Panax Ginseng), whose label clearly states that it is all natural and standardised to contain at least 4 percent ginsenosides.
 Also, before buying ginseng root, learn the difference between the Korean vs American Ginseng to make your buying decision easier.

 Cautions: Ginseng is usually taken in the earlier part of the day, not in the evening and not to children due to its stimulating properties.
 People with hypoglycemia should avoid using large amounts of ginseng.
 Also, both American and Asian ginseng may have estrogenic activity and should be avoided by women with hormonal imbalances.